tomedunn/the-finished-book/_classes/daily-xp-and-encounter-difficulty/daily-xp-and-encounter-difficulty.md

 {% include_relative table-rounds-summary.html %}
 </div>

-The results of these calculations, averaged across all classes, is shown in Fig. <a href="#fig:daily-xp-budgets-vs-level" class="fig-ref">1</a> (below).
+The results of these calculations, averaged across all classes, is shown in Fig. \figref{fig:daily-xp-budgets-vs-level} (below).
 Unsurprisingly, as the average encounter difficulty goes up, so does the daily XP the PCs can handle.
 This is because the number of rounds per day decreases as the difficulty goes up, which allows many of the classes to deal higher average damage per round.

 <figure id="fig:daily-xp-budgets-vs-level">
     {% include_relative fig-full-daily-xp-vs-level-adventuring-days-large.html %}
     {% include_relative fig-full-daily-xp-vs-level-adventuring-days-small.html %}
-    <figcaption>Figure 1: PC daily XP values for full adventuring days consisting of either Easy, Medium, Hard, or Deadly encounters.</figcaption>
+    <figcaption>PC daily XP values for full adventuring days consisting of either Easy, Medium, Hard, or Deadly encounters.</figcaption>
 </figure>

 What is perhaps a bit surprisingly, though, is that the difference between each difficulty is relatively small.
 The largest XP range between adventuring days with Medium and Deadly encounters comes at level 19 and is 17% of the daily budget, or one extra Easy encounter.